Sadasiva Brahmendra: Life

 Sadasiva was born in 17th Century into a Telugu Brahmin couple Moksha Somasundara Avadhaani and Parvati.
 His initial name was Sivaramakrishna.

 Sadasiva lived in Kumbakonam, in Tamil Nadu in the 17th to 18th century.
 He went to learn vedas and other various subjects in Sanskrit in Thiruvisanallur.
-His contemporaries such as Sridhara Venkatesa Ayyaval and Sri Bhagvan Nama Bodendral (59th Shankaracharya of Moolamnaya Sarvajna Shri Kanchi Kamakoti Peetham) lived in the nearby areas at that time.
+His contemporaries such as Sridhara Venkatesa Ayyaval.

 Sivaramakrishna left his home in search of Truth.
-He took Sanyasa from a very Old Saint near Thiruvisanallur and reached Thiruvenkadu and in-turn became the sishya of Sri Paramasivendra Saraswati (57th Shankaracharya of Moolamnaya Sarvajna Shri Kanchi Kamakoti Peetham) who was staying there.
+He took Sanyasa from a very Old Saint near Thiruvisanallur and reached Thiruvenkadu and in-turn became the sishya of Sri Paramasivendra Saraswati who was staying there.
 He studied under his guidance for 18 years and attained knowledge comparable only to the Adi Shankara Himself.
 After leaving the Thiruvenkadu, he is said to have wandered around, naked or semi-naked, and often in a trance-like state.
 He was reclusive and often meditated, and was described as being in a "supremely intoxicated state".
 He is said to have performed many miracles whilst alive, some of the most prominent are provided below.
 His jiva samadhi site is briefly mentioned in 'Autobiography of a Yogi', Chapter 41 by Paramahamsa Yogananda.

 On the river banks of Cauvery in Mahadhanapuram, he was asked by some children to be taken to Madurai, more than 100 miles away, for an annual festival.
 The saint asked them to close their eyes, and a few seconds later they reopened their eyes and found they were in Madurai.
 He also wrote the Atma Vidya Vilasa, an advaitic work.

 There is an epilogue to this story.
 The next day, another youth, incredulous at hearing this story, asked Sadasiva to take him also to this festival.
 It is said that the youth immediately found himself in the distant city.
 When it was time to return, Sadasiva was nowhere to be found.
 The youth had to make his way back on foot.

 Whilst relaxing near a heap of grains, he began meditating.
 The farmer who owned the land mistook Sadasiva for a thief, and confronted him.
 The farmer raised his stick to hit the saint, but became a statue.
 He remained in this state until the morning, when Sadasiva finished meditating and smiled at the farmer.
 The farmer was restored to his normal state, and asked the saint for forgiveness.

 At another time, while meditating on the banks of the Cauvery river, he was carried away by a sudden flood.
 Weeks later, when some villagers were digging near a mound of earth, their shovels struck his body.
 He woke up and walked away.